Banking and Account Fees:

 Important to Millennials

-Banks, many of which are trying to re-coup profits lost from low interest rates, mortgage lending, and the cost of doing business, have been raising the fees on many of their services ...
+Banks, many of which are trying to grow their profits, recoup profits lost from low-interest rates, mortgage lending, and the cost of doing business, have fees on many of their services ...

 Those two service fees?